 On yer bike.

 I've always enjoyed cycling.
-But up util now it has always been cutting through traffic in Central London - not the quiet lanes of Norfolk & Suffolk.
-Will I be able to cope with the transition?
+But up until now it has always been cutting through traffic in Central London - not the quiet lanes of Norfolk & Suffolk near my B&B. Will I be able to cope with the transition?

 I got my first bike when I was 11.
 That's me - in the back garden of my house in Leyton.